gchurch/ASP.NET-eShop/README.md

 I created an SPA front-end with Angular.
 The code for this is in the Web.Angular project.

-The app is deployed on Azure and can be found here: https://webangular20201103115618.azurewebsites.net/products

 The angular app uses a back-end API created with ASP.NET Core MVC.

 The application has the following API: